 If you would like any further information regarding Clare Cullen’s practice, please contact her clerks or call +44 (0)20 7405 6114.

-Clare is recommended in the Legal 500 as a leading junior in social housing.
+Clare is recommended in the Legal 500 and Chambers and Partners as a leading junior in social housing.
 Clare has experience in all areas of housing including:

 - Possession claims (including Art.8 and Equality Act 2010 defences)

 - Anti-social behaviour

 - Unlawful eviction

 Clare has previously been seconded to a London local authority to assist in its homelessness cases.
 Clare was also seconded to large local authority to assist their community safety legal team.

 Clare advises and represents in property, leasehold and commercial cases including:

 - Right to manage

 Clare has represented clients in claims for judicial review including interim relief in cases concerning homelessness, allocations, human rights and equality issues.